Bar-bellied Pitta is one of the special birds in Cuc Phuong National Park. Photo: Suppalak Klabdee

 With the ravages of the past well and truly behind it, Vietnam has emerged as one of Asia’s thriving economies and one of its most popular tourist destinations.
 It has an infrastructure to match this popularity, and we’re assured of a warm welcome everywhere we travel in this fascinating country.

 Days 2–4: After an early breakfast we’ll depart Hanoi for Cuc Phuong National Park, an area of limestone hills covered in primary rainforest and the first national park to be established in Vietnam.
 We’ll have two full days to explore the park, where we’ll hope to see such special birds as Bar-bellied and Blue-rumped Pittas, Silver-breasted Broadbill, White-tailed Flycatcher, White-winged Magpie, Ratchet-tailed Treepie, Rufous-throated Fulvetta, Limestone Wren-Babbler, Fujian Niltava, and Pied Falconet.
 One afternoon we’ll visit Van Long Nature Reserve.
-Here we’ll take a sampan to the dramatic limestone cliffs that are home to the largest population of the endangered Delacour Langur.
+Here we’ll take a sampan to the dramatic limestone cliffs that are home to the largest population of one of Vietnam’s most beautiful of its many endangered primates, the Delacour Langur.
 Various waders, herons, bitterns, and a breeding pair of Bonelli’s Eagles are often seen here.
 Nights at the Park Headquarters guesthouse.